 Certificate and associate degree programs in chemical technology are readily available at U.S. colleges and universities.
 In addition to traditional coursework, these programs typically include a large amount of hands-on lab work.
 Depending on the school and student, these programs generally take 1-2 years to complete.

-The following descriptions summarize the typical curriculum of some common types of chemical technology courses.
+The following descriptions summarize some common types of chemical technology courses.

 Comprehensive Chemistry Course

 Chemistry is the foundation for work as a chemical technician and may be covered in a series of classes.
 The periodic table introduces the subject, followed by detailed studies on the structure of atoms and the nature of chemical bonds and reactions.
 Learning the properties of inorganic solids, liquids and gases provides a transition into lab work, where both quantitative and qualitative analysis techniques are explored.
 Students experiment with acids and bases, pH, metals and aqueous solutions in order to understand equilibrium and other states of matter.